Karl Jaspers Forum, Target Article 16, 16 March 1999

 societies, being indirectly related to the kind of

-the contradiction.
+contradiction.
 The form of the suppression of one

 camp by another is characteristic for the class of

-societies we know as 'civilization', based on
+societies that we know as 'civilization', which are based on

 private appropriation of the public product.
 In a